Skip to Content

 Vinay Navani, tax accountant, WilkinGuttenplan

-You and your spouse, if you’re married, must have lived in the house for at least two of the past five years.
-With the maximum capital gains tax rate generally at 20%, that exclusion could save you up to $100,000.
-The exclusion can’t be used if you excluded the gain from another home within the prior two years.
+You and your spouse, if you’re married, must have lived in the house for at least two of the past five years prior to the date of the sale.
+With the maximum capital gains tax rate generally at 20%, this exclusion could save you up to $100,000 in federal income tax.
+The exclusion can’t be used if you excluded the gain from the sale of another home within the prior two years from the date of the sale.

-A move to consider: Staying until the two-year threshold has been met, as the capital gains exclusion applies only to your primary residence.
+A move to consider: Staying until the two-year threshold has been met, as the capital gains exclusion applies only to a home used as your primary residence for at least two years.

-Don’t forget: When calculating the amount of tax owed on the sale, you can add the cost of certain home improvements you make before you sell to the cost basis of the home.
-The higher the basis, the smaller your gain — and the less you’d have to pay taxes on.
+Don’t forget: When calculating the amount of federal income tax owed on the sale, you can add the cost of certain qualifying home improvements you make before you sell to the cost basis of the home.
+The higher the basis of the home, the smaller your capital gain — which should result in a lower federal income tax liability.

 Paying for healthcare